 However, it's important to understand that everybody absorbs and recalls information differently, so don’t feel discouraged if you don’t learn the same way as your peers.
 Find out which learning style works best for you and tailor your study needs accordingly.

 Shifra is a University of Liverpool student from Rwanda.
-She progressed to university after completing a Foundation Certificate for Business, Law and Social Sciences at Liverpool International College.
+She progressed to university after completing a Foundation Certificate for Business, Law and Social Sciences at University of Liverpool International College.

 It is that time of the year when you are both excited and stressed; the exam period.
 You are excited because it means that you are probably about to have a holiday and stressed because there is a lot to do and you want to succeed.
 Here's my advice for how to prepare for exams: